Care, Not Incarceration, for the Mentally Ill

 As a medical student in Birmingham, my most vivid memory of psychiatry was a respected professor in Tinsley Harrison's great department of medicine telling us that psychiatry as a field was roughly like microbiology before Louis Pasteur discovered that microbes cause disease.
 Then, in 1954, came chlorpromazine, the first antipsychotic that allowed some patients with psychosis to reside in the community.

 As a rotating clinical intern in 1957 and a 4-year resident in pathology into the 1960s, psychiatry hardly crossed my mind.
 In pathology practice in Texas, autopsying successful suicide victims was commonplace, as was autopsy of gay homicide victims.
-Where was psychiatry?
-I cannot recall ever seeing a psychiatrist in an autopsy suite.

 Comments